mzmine/mzmine_documentation/docs/workflows/imsworkflow/Ion-mobility-data-processing-workflow.md

 # LC-IMS-MS Workflow Overview
-Since LC-IM-MS data is more complex due to the additional dimension when compared to regular LC-MS data, some basic terminology is clarified [here](../../ion-mobility-terminology.md#frames-and-mobility-scans) before going into details of the processing steps.
+Compared to regular LC-MS, LC-IM-MS data is more complex due to the additional separation dimension.
+Since some terms might not be straightforward for new users, a basic explanation of IM separation principles and the terminology used within this documentation is provided [here](../../terminology/ion-mobility-terminology.md).

 ## Supported formats